 Call from senior Call from senior

-How to Stay Connected During Social Distancing
+How to Stay Connected and Combat Loneliness

+Maintaining social connections is crucial for our well-being.
+Studies have shown that staying connected with others can help combat stress and anxiety, and may lower health risks such as heart attack and hypertension.
 Perhaps more than other generations, older adults need to maintain social ties.
 According to the Association of Health Care Journalists, older adults who experience social isolation and loneliness are more likely to develop dementia, have an increased risk of falls and hospital readmissions, and have increased mortality.

-In the midst of the COVID-19 pandemic, many hospitals and long-term care and nursing facilities across the country are putting a pause on in-person visits to protect the vulnerable community, which includes older adults and individuals with chronic health conditions.
-Seniors who are residing in these facilities, as well as those who live on their own, may feel especially isolated during this break from their families and friends.
+When in-person interactions are limited, many hospitals and long-term care facilities across the country restrict visits to protect vulnerable individuals, including older adults and those with chronic health conditions.Seniors who are residing in these facilities, as well as those who live on their own, may feel especially isolated during this break from their families and friends.

 Ideas for Staying Connected